Stephanie Rogers, Director

 Promotion of prevention practices is encouraged through health-related seminars for the faculty and the staff each semester.
 Also, weekly campus-wide safety inspections are conducted to identify potential threats.

 Though first aid supplies might be provided by an individual, it is not an activity endorsed by or sponsored by Bossier Parish Community College.
-In case of an emergency, contact the nearest faculty or staff member and they will contact the Campus Security and the Bossier City Fire Department.
+In case of an emergency, contact the nearest faculty or staff member and they will contact the Campus Police and the Bossier City Fire Department.

 The administration of health educational services is the responsibility of the Department of Environmental Health and Safety.